PerMix

 Choosing the Right Fit for Your Product

-Vertical vs. Horizontal Cook-Chill Kettles
+Vertical VS. Horizontal Cook-Chill Kettles

 Another puzzling question is the choice of cook-chill kettles, vertical or horizontal.